-Significant work was done in the AOC between 1978 and publication of the 2013 RAP Update on infrastructure upgrades, habitat restoration projects, and protection efforts, as follows:
+Significant work was done in the SLRAOC between 1978 and publication of the 2013 RAP Update on infrastructure upgrades, habitat restoration projects, and protection efforts.
+Some examples of significant work include:

-- Infrastructure Upgrades: - Creation and expansion of the Western Lake Superior Sanitary District (WLSSD) - Upgrades to the City of Superior wastewater treatment plant - Municipal efforts to control inflow and infiltration to prevent wet weather overflows - Habitat Restoration and Remediation Projects: - Sturgeon stocking and spawning habitat restoration in the St. Louis River, followed by young-of-the year observations - o Restoration of Tallas Island at the mouth of Knowlton Creek - Piping Plover habitat enhancement, maintenance, monitoring and outreach at Wisconsin Point and Schafer Beach
+- Infrastructure Upgrades: - Creation and expansion of the Western Lake Superior Sanitary District (WLSSD) - o Upgrades to the City of Superior wastewater treatment plant - Municipal efforts to control inflow and infiltration to prevent wet weather overflows - Habitat Restoration and Remediation Projects: - Sturgeon stocking and spawning habitat restoration in the St. Louis River, followed by young-of-the year observations - Restoration of Tallas Island at the mouth of Knowlton Creek - Piping Plover habitat enhancement, maintenance, monitoring and outreach at Wisconsin Point and Schafer Beach

-- Clough Island conifer restoration, invasive species control, and aquatic/terrestrial condition assessment - Baseline sampling, surveys, or studies of benthic macroinvertebrates, avian species, aquatic plants, and contaminant bioavailability - Protection Efforts: - Protection of Clough Island - Protection of 6,500 acres of geologically sensitive habitat in the St. Louis/Red River Streambank Protection Area - Protection of more than 4,500 acres in two Wisconsin State Natural Areas within the Pokegama River watershed
+- Clough Island conifer restoration, invasive species control, and aquatic/terrestrial condition assessment - Baseline sampling, surveys, or studies of benthic macroinvertebrates, avian species, aquatic plants, and contaminant extent, magnitude, and bioavailability - Protection Efforts: - Protection of Clough Island - Protection of 6,500 acres of geologically sensitive habitat in the St. Louis/Red River Streambank Protection Area - Protection of more than 4,500 acres in two Wisconsin State Natural Areas within the Pokegama River watershed